App icons and branding

 Cleanup legacy branding artifacts

-Projects that predate Android adaptive icons (API 26+) or modern iOS launch storyboards often accumulate obsolete assets: res-long-*/res-notlong-* qualifiers dead since Android 3.0, legacy Default-*.png launch images ignored when the storyboard is enabled, pre-adaptive appicon.png, and so on.
+Projects that predate Android adaptive icons (API 26+) or modern iOS launch storyboards often accumulate obsolete assets: res-long-*/res-notlong-* qualifiers dead since Android 3.0, legacy Default-*.png launch images ignored when the storyboard is enabled, pre-adaptive appicon.png, and similar files.

-The --cleanup-legacy flag removes them with context-aware safety rules: it reads tiapp.xml to decide what's safe to delete based on your project's configuration.
+The --cleanup-legacy flag removes them with context-aware safety rules: it reads tiapp.xml to decide what is actually safe to delete for your project.
 Always preview first:

 > purgetss brand --cleanup-legacy --dry-run